 Additional eligibility and evaluation criteria are listed below.
-Application workbook and essential resources can be found on right side of the page.

 This investment opportunity is very similar to the goal-specific opportunity above.
 However, applicants identify their work across two or more goal areas.
 Strategies and their corresponding shared outcome measures are selected from the Thrive2027 Goals Framework under each of the selected goals.
-Application workbook and essential resources can be found on right side of the page.

 This investment opportunity specifically invites community collaborations to apply for work that advances one identified Thrive2027 strategy within each goal area in the Thrive2027 Goals Framework.
 This is focused work to move three specific Thrive2027 strategies through collaborative community efforts.
 These should be true collaborations with all partners providing a meaningful contribution to the work.
 (Individual organizations not applying on behalf of a collaboration are not eligible for this funding opportunity.)

 Thrive2027 calls for the community to come together across sectors, to break down silos, and to align our work in deep collaboration and coordination to achieve its lofty goals.
 This investment opportunity is designed to catalyze collaboration in support of achieving Thrive2027 goals; reinforcing the call for us to work differently, together.

 Recognizing that we continue to see disparities both in outcomes and in those who are given the resources to bring solutions to their community; we prioritize racial equity in this work – both in how the group will bring action to a strategy in the Thrive2027 Goals Framework and in bringing organizations and community leaders to the table who may have historically been excluded.